ScatterHQ/machinist/doc/basics.rst

 -----------------------

 Before a machine can be constructed its inputs, outputs, and states must be defined.
-These are all defined using :py:func:`twisted.python.constants`.
+These are all defined using :py:module:`twisted.python.constants`.

 .. code-block:: python